 In addition to a long boardwalk, the pier features small fishing shacks selling various goods and an area where guests can try fishing.
 You will also find toilets, a pumping station, the harbor master’s office, and the Whydah Pirate Museum.

-Visiting this pier, even just for a stroll, is one of the top things to do in Provincetown.
 The pier offers wonderful views of the Pilgrim’s Tower and the charming houses that line the sandy shoreline.
-Art classes are sometimes held here, as well as a celebratory fireworks display on Jul 4.
+Art classes and a celebratory fireworks display on Jul 4 are sometimes held here.

 8. Photograph Provincetown Marina